-Since I was a little boy I have been fascinated with fishes and their habitats.
-Ever since, my main field of contact with them has been through the wonderful waterways of Mexico, and my wish has been to know all the fishes that inhabit this country.
-Studying Mexican fishes has turned out to be a long but very rewarding enterprise, one that requires a life time to be accomplished fully, even with the knowledge we have of them today.
+I have been fascinated with fishes and their habitats since I was a little boy.
+Ever since my main field of contact with them has been through the wonderful waterways of Mexico, and my wish has been to know all the fishes that inhabit this country.
+Studying Mexican fishes has turned out to be a long but very rewarding enterprise, one that requires a lifetime to be accomplished fully, even with the knowledge we have of them today.

-Mexico hosts a combination of southern and northern hemisphere species lineages, as well as marine visitors to its freshwater waterways from both the Pacific and Atlantic oceans.
-To this already rich assemblage of species we have to add those that have evolved in the highly varied ecosystems of the country, where even one family is endemic.
+Mexico hosts a combination of southern and northern hemisphere species lineages, as well as marine visitors to its freshwater waterways, from both the Pacific and Atlantic oceans.
+To this already rich assemblage of species, we have to add those that have evolved in the highly varied ecosystems of the country, where even one subfamily (Goodeinae) is endemic.
 Many fish genera are endemic to the freshwaters of Mexico.
 Robert Rush Miller, in his ‘Freshwater Fishes of Mexico’, lists 511 continental fish species classified in 47 families — at least one more family, Lacantunidae, has recently been added.
 The wealth of the Mexican ichthyofauna is immense.

-After working fifteen years on the Cichlid Room Companion site, I thought it was probably not a good idea to open yet another site devoted to dissemination of information.
-As people that have worked on the development, administration, or edition of a web site know well, this is a very hard work and in most cases with little (if any) reward.
+After working fifteen years on the Cichlid Room Companion site, I thought it was probably not a good idea to open yet another site devoted to the dissemination of information.
+As people that have worked on the development, administration, or edition of a website know well, this is very hard work and in most cases with little (if any) reward.
 Two years ago, after some depressing explorations, I decided I had to leave reason behind and go ahead and use the resources I have available and create this site.
-After all, if you don’t know something how can you love it and defend it?
+After all, how can you love and defend something if you don’t know about it?
 Fishes are regularly undervalued, and better knowledge of them should certainly help in slowing down the deleterious effects they suffer.

 Juan Miguel Artigas Azas — Dec-2013